 Here are some memoirs from such people that I’ve read and enjoyed (the list is much longer, but here’s what I remember off the top of my head:

 I first learned of Zupan when I watched the movie Murderball, which follows Paralympic athletes in the game of wheelchair rugby.
 I watched this movie in a disabilities class in university (I graduated from Physical and Health Education), and then became somewhat obsessed with the sport for a time.

 I also thought the people in the documentary were absolutely fascinating, especially Zupan.
 I thus read his autobiography, which was equally as fascinating as the documentary.

 In this book, Zupan discusses his life before his injury, the injury itself and the consequences of it in his life, and how he became a Paralympic athlete.
 It’s a very interesting and well-written book, and I’ll probably read it again.

 2. Frankie Manning: Ambassador of Lindy Hop, by Frankie Manning and Cynthia Millman

 One of my many interests is swing dancing.
 I’ve been swing dancing since 1999, and it’s how I’ve made many friendships and how I met my husband.

-Swing dancing, for those not familiar with it, is an umbrella term for many dances that were developed around the 1920-30s in the U.S. The types I do most frequently are Lindy Hop and Blues.
+Swing dancing, for those not familiar with it, is an umbrella term for many dances that were developed around the 1920-30s in the United States, specifically in the Harlem neighbourhood in New York.

 Frankie Manning was a wonderful man who lead a fascinating life.
-He was there in the beginning of the Lindy Hop in the 1920s, and there again for the revival in the 1980s.
-He taught workshops into his 90s.
+He was there in the beginning of Lindy Hop in the 1920s, and there again for the revival in the 1980s.
+He taught workshops until he was well into his 90s.

 If you’re a dancer or have any interest in swing dancing, I highly recommend this book.